dschmitz89/Polyfit/README.md

 * Fitting only positive or negative coefficients
 * possibility for cross validation over the degree of the polynomial via sklearn's model selection utilities

-The constraints however are only met in the interval of the training data.
+The constraints however are currently only met in the interval of the training data.

 Installation: